mardix/flask-recaptcha/README.md

 **RECAPTCHA_TABINDEX**: Int - Tabindex of the widget can be used, if the page uses tabidex, to make navigation easier.
 Defaults to 0

+**RECAPTCHA_SCRIPT_ARGS**: String - Google reCaptcha api allows a set a arguments that can be passed to api.js, such as a callback function to be executed when it loads. e.g. "onload=onloadCallback

     RECAPTCHA_ENABLED = True
     RECAPTCHA_SITE_KEY = ""
     RECAPTCHA_SECRET_KEY = ""